MakerAcademy/EducationalPlatform/content/topics/finance/keepersArbitrage.md

 ---
-title: In-depth view of Maker's Keepers: Arbitrage
+title: In-depth view of Maker's Keepers and Arbitrage
 description: This will teach you how MakerDAO relies on arbitrage for a stable price.
 topic: Finance
 subtopic: Markets